 USDA: India’s dairy products export to remain at 30,000 tonnes in 2016

 According to the US Department for Agriculture report that India’s non-fat dry milk dairy product exports are to remain flat at 30,000 tonnes in 2016 because of high domestic consumption and low export supplies.
-On the other hand the high global supplies by other exporting countries keep international prices low and uncompetitive.
+On the other hand, the high global supplies by other exporting countries keep international prices low and uncompetitive.
 The fresh milk output in the country could increase to154 million tonnes provided the monsoons are normal.
-Though the milk output could increase by 4.8 per cent the domestic consumption of milk is forecast to rise by 5% to 62.75 million tonnes.
-The butter and ghee output is estimated to rise by 3 per cent to 5.2 million tonnes in 2016 due to demands of a rising population growth.
+Though the milk output could increase by 4.8 percent the domestic consumption of milk is forecast to rise by 5% to 62.75 million tonnes.
+The butter and ghee output is estimated to rise by 3 percent to 5.2 million tonnes in 2016 due to demands of a rising population growth.

-Coca-Cola posts 4 per cent volume growth in Q3
+Coca-Cola posts 4 percent volume growth in Q3

 The company claimed that the Q3 results are as per expectations and was a reflection of its initiatives to restore momentum.
 Unseasonal rains in April to June quarter had slowed consumption of the thirst quencher leading to de-growth in the previous quarter.
-In the July to September quarter it gained in global value share in beverages while juice and juice drinks showed higher value and volume share.
-However profits fell because of currency fluctuations.
+In the July to September quarter, it gained in global value share in beverages while juice and juice drinks showed higher value and volume share.
+However, profits fell because of currency fluctuations.
 The company feels it is going to face more challenges as the economic environment on the global scale is going through challenges of its own.

 Marco’s Pizza aims for 400 stores across India in 5 years

-With the opening of its first outlet in Vadodara the US-based pizza chain Marco’s Pizza have opened their India account.
+With the opening of its first outlet in Vadodara the US-based pizza chain Marco’s Pizza has opened their India account.
 The company is headquartered in Ohio but has 650 stores in USA, Puerto Rico and the Bahamas which it is likely to expand to 700.
 The company hopes to set up 400 outlets in India in the coming five years.
 Besides India, Marco’s Pizza would like to open stores in UAE also.

 The company has come into India through the franchise route and says that area territory and franchise are available to local entrepreneurs who wish to take advantage of being part of the USA based pizza chain.
 This will give a push to the local economy especially as the products are geared towards Indian consumers.
 The ingredients will also be sourced locally and the blended cheese will be manufactured here under the ‘Make in India’ model.
-Besides providing jobs locally India will also be the export hub if the company expands into neighbouring countries.
+Besides providing jobs locally India will also be the export hub if the company expands into neighboring countries.

 Sanjay Mishra appointed COO with Marico

 FMCG firm Marico has appointed Sanjay Mishra as the company’s Chief Operating Officer for India Sales and for Bangladesh.
-Sanjay Mishra’s experience in the go-to market (GTM) space and his sales capabilities is expected to boost the company’s agenda for India and Bangladesh.
-Since he has worked with Marico earlier also he would be able to add value to the organisation.
+Sanjay Mishra’s experience in the go-to-market (GTM) space and his sales capabilities is expected to boost the company’s agenda for India and Bangladesh.
+Since he has worked with Marico earlier also he would be able to add value to the organization.
 Prior to this in 2013, Mishra was with PepsiCo Asia, Middle East and North Africa (AMENA) as Senior Director – GTM and Sales Capability.